Jammeh01/Italian_cge_model/README.md

-# Italian CGE Model
+# CGE-I5 Model

-A Computable General Equilibrium (CGE) model for Italy with dynamic simulation capabilities for economic and environmental policy analysis.
+A Computable General Equilibrium (CGE) model for Italy disaggregated into the five macro-regions (Northwest, Northeast, Centre, South, Islands) - designed to assess the macro-distributional and energy impacts of decarbonisation (economic, energy and environmental policies.

 ## Overview

-This project implements a comprehensive CGE model for the Italian economy, featuring:

 - Multi-sector economic modeling
 - Dynamic simulation from 2021-2050
 - Environmental policy scenarios (ETS implementation)